-The best way to illuminate the black box that is a solver, is to play with the logging level:
+The best way to illuminate the black box that is a Solver, is to play with the logging level:

-- WARN: Log only when things go wrong. - INFO: Log every phase and the solver itself. - DEBUG: Log every step of every phase. - TRACE: Log every move of every step of every phase.
+- ERROR: When something is wrong, Planner fails fast: it throws a subclass of RuntimeException with a detailed message to the calling code, but does not log an error message to avoid duplicate log messages.
+If the calling code doesn't catch and eat that RuntimeException, a Thread's default ExceptionHandler will log it as an error anyway. - WARN: Log suspicous circumstances. - INFO: Log every phase and the solver itself. - DEBUG: Log every step of every phase. - TRACE: Log every move of every step of every phase.